 Joe: Alright.
 Thanks, Roger.
 Appreciate it.

 What Are the Required Minimum Distribution Rules for Roth 401(k)?
 (Saul, VA)

-Regarding the Roth 401K, I understand these do have Required Minimum Distributions, however I’m not clear on if this is a separate “bucket” , so say for example my total RMD comes to $50K when I reach 72, will I be able to remove all $50K from the Roth 401K? or are each accounts (IRA, traditional 401K , roth 401K) treated as a unique bucket, and I need to remove (RMD) from each bucket based on the formula for the RMD based on my age?”
+Joe: “Good day Andi, Joe and Big Al. I’m Saul from Virginia.
+I love the show and find it not only entertaining, but also very informative and useful.
+I have 2 questions for you.
+One related to Roth 401(k), and the other is with regards to long term capital gains.
+Regarding the Roth 401(k), I understand these do have required minimum distributions.
+However, I’m not clear on if this is a separate bucket.
+So say, for example, my total RMD comes to $50,000 when I reach 72, I’ll be able to remove all $50,000 from the Roth 401(k).
+Or are each account’s IRA traditional 401(k) Roth 401(k) treated as a unique bucket.
+And I need to remove the RMD from each bucket based on the formula of the RMD based on my age”?

 Do Capital Gains Count Towards the Capital Gains Income Bracket?
 (Saul, VA)